Communicating about cybercrime and remaining capable of taking action

 Your contact person

-"Cyberattacks paralyse companies, put data at risk and unsettle those affected.
-We know from our daily practice: In addition to technical emergency measures, clear communication structures are needed to effectively contain incidents."</p
+“Cyberattacks bring businesses to a standstill, put data at risk and cause anxiety amongst those affected.
+From our day-to-day experience, we know that, in addition to technical emergency measures, clear communication structures are needed to effectively contain incidents.”

 Andreas Schauerte